younger-once/JHU_DataScience_Specialization/Course3_GettingCleaningData/README.md

 # Getting and Cleaning Data Project

 ## Overview
 This repo contains an R script that downloads, wrangles, and summarizes wearable sensor data.
-The script outputs a csv file in tidy data format.
+The script outputs a text file in tidy data format.

 ## Raw Data